Bell Gully to abandon Vero Centre for One Queen Street

-Precinct Properties is gaining Bell Gully as a tenant for its Commercial Bay development sometime between the year ending June 2023 and 2025 and the law firm will leave a five-floor vacancy at Kiwi Property Group's Vero Centre in Auckland's Shortland Street.
+Precinct Properties is gaining Bell Gully as a tenant for its Commercial Bay development once the project is completed in 2022 and the law firm will leave a five-floor vacancy at Kiwi Property Group's Vero Centre in Auckland's Shortland Street.

 Precinct is also gaining the Media Design School as a new tenant at stage two of its Wynyard Quarter development.